Ekwow Spio-Garbrah: Early life

 Spio-Garbrah was born in Kumasi at the Okomfo Anokye Hospital to former Ghanaian ambassador Britton Spio-Garbrah and nurse/midwife and poet Elizabeth Spio-Garbrah.

 He began his basic education at the King Tackie School in Accra.
 His father was the first headmaster and founder of the Konongu Odumase Secondary School.
-Both his parents are natives of Central and Western regions of Ghana.
+Both his parents are natives of the Central and Western regions of Ghana.

-Ekwow was a student at Achimota School and received a B.A. in English from the University of Ghana.
+Spio-Garbrah was a student at Achimota School and received a B.A. in English from the University of Ghana.
 He completed coursework for a master's degree in communications from the same university and obtained a MA in International Affairs from Ohio University in Athens.
 Subsequently, Ekwow received a graduate certificate for International Banking and Finance from New York University in 1984.

 Early career

 Ekow Spio-Garbrah's early business experience included working as a mortgage banker in New Jersey, as a sales executive with Southwestern Bell, and as chairman of the Middle East Africa Group within the international public relations firm of Hill and Knowlton in New York.
 In that capacity, from 1979 to 1985, he provided investment, export and tourism promotion counsel to the governments of Indonesia, Turkey, the Netherlands and Austria; financial relations advice to the Hong Kong and Shanghai Bank, Crédit Agricole of France, UBAF-Arab American Bank, and energy sector intelligence to OPEC.

 From 1988 to 1991, Spio-Garbrah was a Corporate Relations Officer at the International Finance Corporation, the World Bank affiliate, in Washington, DC.
 From 1991 to 1994 he was Head of Communication at the African Development Bank, directing the bank's global corporate and marketing communications and acting as institutional spokesman.